Sprachprofi/discourse-fcm-notifications/README.md

 # discourse-fcm-notifications
 Plugin for having Discourse deliver push notifications to your custom iOS/Android app through Firebase.

 This assumes you have a custom app that includes access to your Discourse forum.
 It won't work without such an app.
-If you don't have an app, try Discourse Pushover Notifications instead.
+If you don't have an app, I've designed a [basic app](https://payhip.com/b/3Dplj) that will let users browse your Discourse forum and receive push notifications, but submitting an app to the App Store and Google Play Store is not super simple.
+Alternatively, you can use the Discourse Pushover Notifications plugin instead, but then it's two clicks for users to go from a notification to your forum.

 # Installation